-High Priority Outcomes.
+- High Priority Outcomes -

 Programs of study in agricultural technology and data management available at Kansas high schools and colleges that meet the needs of start-up companies.
+Continued support of apprenticeships, internships and mentorships, which lead to an increase in workforce-ready students.

-- Reach out to nonagricultural students interested in technology and encourage them to consider a program of study focusing on agricultural technology. - Collaborate with Board of Regents and Regents schools to place a priority on current, relevant agriculture education in postsecondary programs across the state. - Establish exact needs of technology companies and communicate to secondary and postsecondary levels addressing current skills gap. - Develop education-to-business partnerships on secondary and postsecondary levels that address needs of both the classroom and the workplace.
-This could include mentoring programs and/or internships (e.g., Iowa Entrepreneurship Internship Program). - Develop Centers of Excellence and Ag Innovation Campuses. - Determine if blockchain technology is applicable as a program of study for data management.

-Adequate in-state workforce through creation of agricultural technology internships, projects and mentorships in conjunction with Kansas high schools and colleges.

-- Utilize existing resources in middle schools and high schools to offer exposure and hands-on experiences demonstrating the diversity of agriculture careers (e.g., Seed to Stem, Ag in the Classroom). - Integrate agriculture with apprenticeships, internships, projects and mentorships held in other professions (e.g., information technology, engineering and communications). - Market availability of technology-related positions in the agriculture field. - Develop database of existing resources and training materials to be used by teachers and guidance counselors in middle schools and high schools. - Broaden messaging of diverse professions held in food and agriculture to attract urban youth involved in 4-H and FFA (e.g., information technology, engineering and communications).
+- Reach out to nonagricultural students interested in technology and encourage them to consider a program of study focusing on agricultural technology.
+Industry partners could provide support to the Kansas Science Olympiad for grades K-12, which includes remote sensing as a topic area. - Broaden messaging of diverse professions held in food and agriculture to attract urban youth involved in 4-H and FFA (e.g., information technology, engineering and communications). - Collaborate with Board of Regents and Regents schools to place a priority on current, relevant agriculture education in postsecondary programs across the state, to include minor and certificate programs - Establish exact needs of technology companies and communicate to secondary and postsecondary levels addressing current skills gap. - Develop education-to-business partnerships on secondary and postsecondary levels that address needs of both the classroom and the workplace. - Determine if blockchain technology is applicable as a program of study for data management. - Utilize existing resources in middle schools and high schools to offer exposure and hands-on experiences demonstrating the diversity of agriculture careers (e.g., Seed to Stem, Ag in the Classroom). - Integrate agriculture with apprenticeships, internships, projects and mentorships held in other professions (e.g., information technology, engineering and communications). - Market availability of technology-related positions in the agriculture field. - Leverage Rural Opportunity Zones for student loan repayment opportunities.